 - Decision making framework if things are not going as anticipated

 - Resources available to you in the community (lactation consultant, pelvic floor health, etc)

 - Postpartum self-care for you AND your partner

-- The day is quite full discussing labour and birth topics – it’s highly recommended that you attend the postpartum mini workshop series for a much more in depth training on newborn care, postpartum, and early parenting.
+- The day is quite full discussing labour and birth topics – it’s highly recommended that you attend the postpartum mini workshop series for a much more in depth training on newborn care, postpartum, breastfeeding, and early parenting.